 Is it best to go online or in-person?
-I knew that in-person was a better way for me, but it just wasn’t possible.
+I knew that attending classes in-person was a better way for me, but it just wasn’t possible.
 I knew the kind of program I wanted and was lead to the perfect school – Regent University.
 However, there just wasn’t any doors opening when I tried, several times, to get a job and move to Virginia Beach.
-Therefore, I had to go online.
-Going online is much harder than going in person.
+Therefore, I had to do it online.
+Attending classes online is much harder than being there physically in person.
 Professors give out much more work to online students.
-There is more reading, much more responding to other students, and all of that takes a lot of extra time.
-So, all your travel time to and from school is calculated into your homework assignments and then tripled from there.
+For online students, there is more reading, a ton of requirements to respond to other students, and all of that takes a lot of extra time.
+So, all of the travel time as an in-person student to and from school is calculated into your homework assignments and then tripled from there.

 Finally, once you are in it –

 So, the choice is yours.
-I hope and pray you make the best decision for you.
-I will use this degree to teach.
+I hope and pray this information helps you make the best decision.
+I will be using my degree to teach.
 Hopefully become a professor in the role of Communications.
 I love to teach, give back and grow.
 I can also work as a professor and maintain my life as an actress.
 The two go hand in hand.

 Now, I CANNOT WAIT to take that WALK… To go down that pathway, get prayed over for all of my future endeavors… for them to take my tassel and move it from the right side to the left side, and to hear the Lord say, “Good job my faithful servant!”